 What I’m not crazy about is that there’s not a separate compartment for the dirty water.
-So, when I do my two-car garage or my dog has a field day at the river and then runs into my house, I have to dump and refill more often than I’d like to or use a separate bucket for clean water.
+So, when I clean my two-car garage or my dog has a field day at the river and then runs into my house, I have to dump and refill more often than I’d like to or use a separate bucket for clean water.

 I’d pay another $10 to have the “dual bucket technology” that other mops advertise.

 The manufacturer recommends replacing the microfiber head every three to six months.
 A package of three replacement heads costs $17.
-So, even if I’m on the three-month program, it ends up cheaper than other alternatives on the market.
+So, even if I’m on the three-month program, it ends up being cheaper than other alternatives on the market.

 It might not be flashy, but this classic mop has made spring cleaning an absolute breeze.

 For more stories like this, check out:

 - I tried Amazon's bestselling Swedish cloths and I may never use paper towels again